HernanMorel/HernanMorel/README.md

 - 🔭 I’m interested in Web-Development and JavaScript
 - 🌱 I’m currently learning React JS
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Learn more about web3 and blockchain

 ### Languages and Tools: